steveaf7/ArtistTrack/README.md

 * [Skills](#skills)

 ### Create
 After creating the basic app, I was tasked with creating the database model.
-I chose a many to many relationship between my tables, because I wanted to be able to have a song on multiple playlists, and vice versa.
+I chose a many to many relationship between my tables, because a playlist should be able to have many songs, and a song should be able to be on multiple playlists.
 After some feedback, it seemed better for the year field to have a drop down with choices, instead of having to enter it in manually, so I used list comprehension to create a list of years from 1950 to 2022, and I made it descending so that the more common recent years would be closer for selection.

 ```
 class Song(models.Model):